Fadia2016/Listener/README.md

 I used tree addEventListener as following:

-First addEventListener will be to handle the username Second addEventListener will be to handle the password Third addEventListener will be to handle the "password again"
+	First addEventListener will be to handle the username.
+	Second addEventListener will be to handle the password.
+	Third addEventListener will be to handle the "password again."